purplebricks/pat/docs/hello-world-netframework.md

 Now that we have a fully functional handler in place, so  we need to hook up the infrastructure to support it.

 Setting up a new subscriber without dependency resolution is entirely possible, but not recommended.
-Instead create a new method `private static ServiceProvider InitialiseIoC()` in this we need to create the dependency configuration for our subscriber.
+Instead create a new method `private static Container InitialiseIoC()` in this we need to create the dependency configuration for our subscriber.
 For this example we can use:

 ```